-1. FIFO2 (MRS2) Master Reset is performed in the same manner to load X2 and Y2 with a preset value.
-For FIFO2 Master Reset (MRS1) must toggle simultaneously with MRS2.

-2. PRS1 must be HIGH during Master Reset.

-3. If BE/FWFT is HIGH, then EFB/ORB will go LOW one CLKB cycle earlier than the case where BE/FWFT is LOW.
+- 1. FIFO2 Master Reset (MRS2) is performed in the same manner to load X2 and Y2 with a preset value.
+For FIFO2 Master Reset, MRS1 must toggle simultaneously with MRS2. - 2.
+PRS1 must be HIGH during Master Reset. - 3.
+If BE/FWFT is HIGH, then EFB/ORB will go LOW one CLKB cycle earlier than in this case where BE/FWFT is LOW.